andrewcooke/choochoo/docs/impulse.md

 The model has a bunch of parameters.
 What values should they have?

 Do we need different values for different contexts?
-Do we need OAdifferent values for different sports?
+Do we need different values for different sports?
 Or different styles of training?

 Should we change training to reflect the need to measure parameters?